-Uber’s disastrous self-driving trials end in a week as licenses pulled
+Uber’s disastrous self-driving trials end after a week as licenses pulled

 Uber’s entry into the self-driving market was considered premature given it had not been given permission to operate on public roads.
 At the time the firm said it didn't need a permit to test the Volvo SUVs.

-The ride-sharing start up had defied demands to halt the pilot, but now it has no choice but to abide.
+The ride-sharing start-up had defied demands to halt the pilot, but now it has no choice but to abide.

 Watch The Refresh: The best tech gossip and reviews every week